BarOvda/Unity-game---Nightmare/README.md

 GDD – Nightmare
 High Concept
 You found yourself in an abandoned cemetery.
-You need to escape, but first there is couple of quests you need to do.
+You need to escape, but first there is couple of quests you will need to do.

 List of levels